dutrapaulovm/pcgrl-puzzle/README.md

 ## Python packages

+All the experiments has been tested using Python 3.7.2

 It is recommended to use a virtual environment using anaconda or similar.

 To install the required python packages, run